 How Is Marital Property Divided?

-The purpose of equitable distribution is to achieve a fair distribution of what the parties acquired during their marriage.
-The term “equitable” does not necessarily mean that the property will be divided equally.
-Courts regularly fashion equitable distribution awards which consider marital waste, separate property credits, passive and active appreciation of assets, and the like.
+Equitable distribution aims to achieve a fair distribution of what the parties acquired during their marriage.
+“Equitable” does not necessarily mean the property will be divided equally.
+Courts regularly fashion equitable distribution awards that consider marital waste, separate property credits, passive and active appreciation of assets, and the like.

 What Property Is Not Subject to Equitable Distribution?

-There are several categories of property not subject to distribution.
-The major ones are (I) property acquired before the marriage which was maintained separately from marital assets and (II) gratuitous transfers by way of gifts, devise, or bequests from third parties.
+Several categories of property are not subject to distribution.
+The major ones are (I) property acquired before the marriage that was maintained separately from marital assets and (II) gratuitous transfers by way of gifts, devises, or bequests from third parties.

 How Is Spousal Support (Alimony) Calculated?

-Today, alimony is known as “maintenance” or “spousal support.”
-The presumptive amount of spousal support due to the less monied spouse is now determined by a statutory formula.
+Alimony is known as “maintenance” or “spousal support.”
+A statutory formula now determines the presumptive amount of spousal support due to the less-monied spouse.
 This formula can be found on the New York Courts website or by clicking the link below and following the directions.

-Generally, spousal support is granted for a set period of time (often referred to as “durational maintenance”) so that the party receiving support can get back on their feet after the termination of the marriage.
-The length of time support is required to be paid by the payor spouse to the payee (less monied) spouse is set by formula and consists of a “hi-low” range.
+Generally, spousal support is granted for a set period (often referred to as “durational maintenance”) so that the party receiving support can get back on their feet after the termination of the marriage.
+The time support is required to be paid by the payor spouse to the payee (less monied) spouse is set by formula and consists of a “hi-low” range.
 It is up to the Court to determine what duration is appropriate on a case-by-case basis.
-In some, very rare instances, spousal support is awarded on a permanent basis due to a party’s age (about 60 or older) or in cases of a physical or mental disability.
+In some very rare instances, spousal support is awarded permanently due to a party’s age (about 60 or older) or in cases of a physical or mental disability.

-I hope this overview of the New York Divorce process answered some of the questions you may be facing as you contemplate a divorce.
+I hope this New York Divorce process overview answers some of the questions you may face as you contemplate a divorce.
 If you have any additional unanswered questions, please call us today.
 The attorneys at Barrows Levy PLLC regularly represent spouses in simple and complex divorce actions within the New York Metro Area, Nassau, and Suffolk Counties.
-We offer private, confidential FREE consultations.
+We offer private, confidential, FREE consultations.